lakenen/cuttlefish.cards/README.md

 When a player on either team believes their team possesses all the cards in a given set, they may declare.
 When a player declares a set, they must identify the number and location of each card in that set.
 If the player declares correctly, their team scores a point for the declared set.
 If the player declares incorrectly, but their team possesses all the cards in the declared set, the set is forfeit (removed from the game), and neither team scores points for that set.
 If the player declares incorrectly, and the other team possesses one or more of the cards in the set, the point is awarded to the opposing team.
 Declaration must happen between turns (i.e., a player may not declare after another player has asked a question, but before an answer has been given from the opposing team).

 When a player surrenders their final card to an opponent (or their final card is removed from the game due to declaration of a set), that player may no longer ask for cards.
 They *may*, however, still declare for their team.
-If a player's last card is removed while it would still be that player's turn, the turn falls to the next player in clockwise order.
+If a player's last card is removed while it would still be that player's turn, that player may select a player on their team to play next.

 #### Game End and Scoring

 When a team has no cards remaining, the opposing team may no longer ask any questions, nor may they discuss with their teammates about their hands.
 Each player on the remaining team has one chance to declare remaining sets for their team.
 Players may forfeit this turn, but the very last player must declare or else the team forfeits the rest of the points.
-Play order is clockwise from the player who's turn it was most recently.
+Play passes to the left from the most recent player.

 After all players are out of cards, valid sets are tallied up, and the team with the most sets wins.

 ### 4-Player Version